0%

-Because Buckboard sits at an elevation of roughly 6,100 feet, the weather here is highly volatile.
-You can expect crisp, sub-freezing mornings giving way to relatively mild afternoons.
-Anglers must dress in modular layers to adapt to these rapid temperature swings.
-Water temperatures are currently hovering in the high 30s to low 40s.
-Cold-water immersion is a critical hazard right now; wearing a well-fitted personal flotation device is non-negotiable.
-Additionally, boaters launching from the Buckboard Marina area need to keep a sharp lookout for floating debris and rogue ice chunks that have broken off from the protected bays.
-The high-desert winds can turn the main channel into a washing machine within minutes, so constantly monitor the horizon and your barometer.
+Weather & Safety Advisory: Sitting at roughly 6,100 feet in elevation, the high-desert weather is notoriously volatile during the spring months.
+You can expect crisp, near-freezing mornings giving way to relatively mild, sun-drenched afternoons.
+Dressing in modular layers is essential for comfort.
+Water temperatures are currently hovering in the mid-40s to low 50s.
+Cold-water immersion remains a critical hazard right now, making a well-fitted personal flotation device absolutely non-negotiable.
+Watch the horizon closely and monitor your barometer; high-desert winds can turn the main channel into a dangerous washing machine within minutes.

 Private Beta